Frequently Asked Questions

 Consent Questions

-We have lodged a single Global Consent with the Gisborne District Council (GDC), the Opotiki District Council (ODC), and the Bay of Plenty Regional Council (BOPRC) for the entirety of Te Ara Tipuna.
+In October 2023, we lodged a single Global Consent with the Gisborne District Council (GDC), the Opotiki District Council (ODC), and the Bay of Plenty Regional Council (BOPRC) for the entirety of Te Ara Tipuna.

 This Global Consent is at a high level and includes impact assessments and management plans from a range of disciplines.

-More information about the resource consent process can be found here: https://environment.govt.nz/publications/applying-for-a-resource-consent/consent-process/
+More information about the resource consent process can be found here: https://participate.gdc.govt.nz/te-ara-tipuna-trail-notified-resource-consent

 The technical impact assessments submitted as a part of our global consent application were: archaeological, cultural, ecological, coastal erosion, social, recreational, geotechnical, landscape and visual, traffic, and stakeholder engagement.